auth0/docs/articles/native-platforms/ios-objc/01-login.md

 ## iOS ObjectiveC - Login Tutorial

-This is the very beginning of a simple, practical and multi-step quickstart that will guide you through managing authentication in your iOS apps with Auth0.
+This is the very beginning of a simple, practical, multi-step quickstart that will guide you through managing authentication in your iOS apps with Auth0.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: